Special Ulrich bundles on regular surfaces with non-negative Kodaira dimension: Introduction

 \section{Introduction}

-Let $\p N$ be the projective space of dimension $N$ over an uncountable field $k$ of characteristic $0$.
+Let $\p N$ be the projective space of dimension $N$ over an algebraically closed field $k$ of characteristic $0$.
 If $X\subseteq\p N$ is a {\sl variety}, i.e. an integral closed subscheme, then it is naturally endowed with the very ample line bundle $\cO_X(h_X):=\cO_{\p N}(1)\otimes\cO_X$.
 We say that a sheaf $\cE$ on $X$ is {\sl Ulrich (with respect to $\cO_X(h_X)$)} if

 for each $i>0$ and $j<\dim(X)$.

 Ulrich bundles on a variety $X$ have many properties: we refer the interested reader to \cite{E--S--W}, where the authors also raised the following questions. \medbreak

 {\bf Questions.} Is every variety (or even scheme) $X\subseteq\p N$ the support of an Ulrich sheaf?
 If so, what is the smallest possible rank for such a sheaf? \medbreak